 - or, click on your objective and then click on a day of the week and add planned time. · 2:23

-- If you are add a task to a previous day, you’ll be adding “actual time” rather than “planned time”, as the task would have already been completed.
+- If you create a task from an objective to a previous day, you’ll be adding “actual time” rather than “planned time”, as the task would have already been completed.

 - You can add a task directly from the objective on multiple days of the week, and multiple instances per day.

-- You can change the name of these tasks created from the weekly objective and it will not change the name of the objective.
+- You can change the name of these tasks created from the weekly objective and it will remain aligned and not change the name of the objective.

 How to extend an objective to the next week · 3:00